Hrishikesh-r/RTL-design-using-verilog-with-SKY130-Technology/README.md

 1. Iverilog(Icarus verilog)- A free compiler implementation for the IEEE-1364 Verilog hardware description language.
 2. GTKWave-It is a VCD waveform viewer based on the GTK library.
 This viewer support VCD and LXT formats for signal dumpswer based on the GTK library.
 3. Yosys - Yosys is an open-source synthesis tool.
 These are the open-source tools used in the labs for the workshop.
-4. SKY130 - Sky130 process node and pdk(process design kit) are an open-source packages provided by Google and skywater for 130nm technology.

 # Part-1
 First step is to import all files including the sky130 libraries, We have Imported using git clone as shown below: